 Amazon Elastic Compute Cloud (EC2) is a web service for launching and managing server instances in Amazon's data centers.
 You can use Amazon EC2 server instances at any time, for as long as you need, and for any legal purpose.
 Instances are available in different sizes and configurations.
 For more information, go to the Amazon EC2 product page.

-Under Server, on your environment's Configuration tab inside the Toolkit for Eclipse, you can edit the AWS Elastic Beanstalk environment's Amazon EC2 instance configuration.
+Under Server, on your environment's Configuration tab inside the Toolkit for Eclipse, you can edit the Elastic Beanstalk environment's Amazon EC2 instance configuration.

-Instance type displays the instance types available to your AWS Elastic Beanstalk application.
+Instance type displays the instance types available to your Elastic Beanstalk application.
 Change the instance type to select a server with the characteristics (including memory size and CPU power) that are most appropriate to your application.
 For example, applications with intensive and long-running operations may require more CPU or memory.
-AWS Elastic Beanstalk regularly checks your running instances to ensure they are healthy.
-If your application consumes 95 percent or greater of the CPU, AWS Elastic Beanstalk will trigger an event.
-For more information about this event, see CPU Utilization Greater Than 95.00%.
+Elastic Beanstalk regularly checks your running instances to ensure they are healthy.
+If your application consumes 95 percent or greater of the CPU, Elastic Beanstalk will trigger an event.
+For more information about this event, see CPU Utilization Exceeds 95.00%.

 You cannot change between 32-bit and 64-bit instance types.
 For example, if your application is built on a 32-bit platform, only 32-bit instance types appear in the list.

-For more information about the Amazon EC2 instance types available for your AWS Elastic Beanstalk application, see Instance Families and Types in the Amazon Elastic Compute Cloud User Guide.
+For more information about the Amazon EC2 instance types available for your Elastic Beanstalk application, see Instance Types in the Amazon Elastic Compute Cloud User Guide.

-You can control access to your AWS Elastic Beanstalk application using an Amazon EC2 Security Group.
+You can control access to your Elastic Beanstalk application using an Amazon EC2 Security Group.
 A security group defines firewall rules for your instances.
 These rules specify which ingress (i.e., incoming) network traffic should be delivered to your instance.
 All other ingress traffic will be discarded.
 You can modify rules for a group at any time.
 The new rules are automatically enforced for all running instances and instances launched in the future.